Josh-Wickens/find-me-football/README.md

 When adding code, in the terminal commit all changes using

-1. git add .
+1. Git add .
-2. git commit -m "insert change here"
+2. Git commit -m "insert change here"

 ___
 ___